Proto:Crash Bandicoot/April 8, 1996 build

 - Dying on the fight will corrupt the game memory and will eventually crash the game.

 - There is no ending upon beating Cortex - it instead sends you back to the map, and corrupts the game's memory or crashes the game entirely.
 A fitting end.

-Some of the most interesting text in the executable file (PSX.EXE).
+Some of the most interesting text in the executable file (PSX.EXE, the default name).

 Enter password: ABCDEFGHIJKLMNOPQRSTU VWXYZ0123456789:-

 Probably an even earlier password system, used in the SGI version of the game.

 cMapP selpA 1upOA TtbOA 1MapP 2MapP 0MapP FontD

 Correspond to files inside the S0000019.NSF (map, main menu, etc.) archive.

 cMapP is the game over screen,